Banking in Spain

 N26 is an online European bank.
 There are no branches; all operations and transactions are implemented from the N26 app (therefore you need a smartphone to open and use an account).
 A NIE is a requirement to open an account with N26 in Spain.

 The N26 customer service team speak several languages: English, Spanish, German, Italian and French.
-The bank was founded in 2013 and now has more than 5 million customers.
-Very importantly, every N26 bank account is guaranteed under the Compensation Scheme of German Banks up to €100,000.
+The bank was founded in 2013 and very importantly, every N26 bank account is guaranteed under the Compensation Scheme of German Banks up to €100,000.

 Revolut